-Dr. Ray Galloway, Ed.D., Program Director
+Ray Galloway, Ed.D., Program Director

-The Master of Education in Kinesiology program is a non-thesis program designed to equip candidates for servant leadership in the multi-faceted field of Kinesiology.
-Students will learn how to integrate their faith and witness while making significant contributions to the human endeavor in today's cross-cultural and multi-generational society.
-This degree will provide the knowledge and skills needed to design wellness, fitness, coaching, and health promotion programs in various settings of professional interest: educational, corporate, and commercial.
+The Master of Education in Kinesiology program is designed to allow students to receive a Master of Education in Kinesiology.
+The purpose of the M.Ed. in Kinesiology is to equip candidates for Christian servant leadership in the multi-faceted areas of Kinesiology, equipping them with intercultural and leadership skills equal to integrating their Christian faith and witness as they make significant contributions to the human endeavor.
+This degree will prepare students to apply their studies to the design of wellness, fitness, and health promotion programs in various settings of professional interest: education, corporate, and commercial.